kevinhughes27/tournament-app/tests/README.md

 2. Run the webpack development server using `yarn start` in top directory

 3. Run `yarn test`.
 The results can be seen visually on Browserstack

+Note - make sure the constants in the test make sense with the current local tournament.